There is a lot to remember when it comes to creating effective HTML emails.

 Even though an animated GIF image can contain up to 256 colors, the more colors you include the bigger your file size will be, which is why flat color is ideal for animated GIFs in emails.

-Reducing your palette will have a significant impact on the size and quality of your file.
+Reducing the colours in your GIF will have a significant impact on the size and quality of your file.

 Flat color lends itself to illustration, but if illustration isn’t part of your brand aesthetic there are treatments you can apply to make photography GIF friendly.

-Applying mono or duotone treatments will dramatically reduce colors in photography and prevent quality-loss.
+Applying mono or duotone treatments will dramatically reduce the colors in your GIF and prevent quality-loss.

 Cut away noisy backgrounds

-Cutting away parts of an image that don’t hold value, such as the background, will also help to reduce the overall image size.
+Cropping away parts of a GIF that don’t hold value, such as the background, will also help to reduce the overall image size.

 GoodRX simplifies photographic imagery by applying a monotone treatment and placing it on a flat color background.
 Source: Really Good Email